ammar-tanwar/bloglearnbay/posts/introduction-to-vertex-ai-models-the-new-horizon-of-google-cloud's-success.md

 ---
-title: Introduction To Vertex AI models - The New Horizon of Google Cloud's Success
+title: Introduction To Vertex AI Models - The New Horizon of Google Cloud's Success
 desc: "Google has officially announced that it has unified its AutoML and AI Platform **APIs** into one managed platform called Vertex AI..."
 slug: home
 headerImg: "https://learnbay-wb.s3.ap-south-1.amazonaws.com/main-blog/blog/google-ai-1.jpg"